gvwilson/sensibleadventures/misc/bear-02.md

 of his head.
 Her breath was hot and wet and foul on his face.
 "I said *slowly*," she said menacingly.
 "I won't say it again."

-Prince Lormay gulped.
+Prince Thokmay gulped.
 The bear's jagged teeth were yellowish near their roots, but gleaming white at the points.
 "I'm sorry," he said weakly.

 "Rrrmmm," the bear rumbled.
 She shuffled sideways so that he could get up.
 "Now get up.
 It's time for dinner."

-Somehow Prince Lormay helped Sergeant Gyalpa slosh through the knee-deep water to the raft.
+Somehow Prince Thokmay helped Sergeant Gyalpa slosh through the knee-deep water to the raft.
 The prince scrambled up onto the raft and embraced his sister.
 "Oh, Ogmin," he said, hugging her fiercely.
 "Are you all right?"